Shopify/git-chain/README.md

 * f6ba0e9 master.1
 ```

-### Handling conflicts
+## Handling conflicts

 Of course, not everything will be as easy as in this idealized case.
 You'll certainly end up in situations where the rebase
 operations won't apply cleanly and you need to resolve merge conflicts.
-Git Chain Rebase stops when a rebase fails and
+Git Chain stops when a rebase fails and
 leaves the repository at that state.
 You'll have to manually resolve the conflict, finish the current rebase and invoke
 `git chain rebase` again to continue.